yakconsulting/spidersoftdev.github.io/content/posts/2015-04-24-xcache-vs-apc-php-5-4-x.md

   - PHP

 ---
 Recently I&nbsp;decided to run some upgrades on my servers, and go up to PHP 5.5.
-I&#8217;ve been using <a href="http://pecl.php.net/package/APC" target="_blank">APC</a> for a while (convenience) &#8211; usually is also bundled with all available repositories, or you can just grab it via PECL.
-Before that I was always with <a href="http://xcache.lighttpd.net/" target="_blank">XCache</a>.
+I&#8217;ve been using [APC](http://pecl.php.net/package/APC) for a while (convenience) &#8211; usually is also bundled with all available repositories, or you can just grab it via PECL.
+Before that I was always with [XCache](http://xcache.lighttpd.net/).
 But&#8230; as long APC is no lonager maintained (last upgrade 2012) I make a call about going to XCache.
 Run some benchmarks, and here what we got.

 <!--more-->